Secure-Instruct: An Automated Pipeline for Synthesizing Instruction-Tuning Datasets Using LLMs for Secure Code Generation: Abstract

 \section{Abstract}

 Although Large Language Models (LLMs) show promising solutions to automated code generation, they often produce insecure code that threatens software security.
-Current approaches (e.g., SafeCoder) to improve secure code generation suffer from limited and imbalanced datasets, reducing their effectiveness and generalizability.
-In this work, we present~\tool{}, a novel framework that automatically synthesizes high‑quality vulnerable and secure code examples, generates fine‑tuning instructions, and instruction‑tunes LLMs to align task description and secure code generation abilities.
+Current approaches (e.g., SafeCoder) to improve secure code generation are limited by small, imbalanced instruction-tuning datasets.
+In this work, we present~\tool{}, a novel pipeline that automatically synthesizes high‑quality vulnerable and secure code examples and instruction-tunes LLMs to align task description and secure code generation abilities.

-We evaluate~\toolS on four representative LLMs using two benchmarks: our own CWEBench and the existing CWEval.
+We evaluate~\toolS on four representative LLMs using two security-related benchmarks: our own CWEBench and the existing CWEval.
 CWEBench comprises 93 scenarios on 44 CWEs, all without overlap with \tool’s synthetic instruction‑tuning dataset, while CWEval covers 31 CWEs with 119 manually verified security‑critical tasks.
-We find that \toolS improves not only the security but also the functional correctness of the generated code.
-On CWEBench, \toolS substantially improves secure code generation, giving a 14.3\% average increase in secure ratio over the pretrained models and outperforms SafeCoder by 7.6\%.
-On CWEval, \toolS achieves a 14\% increase for CodeLlama-7B and 5.8\% for Mistral-7B in Func-Sec@1 over pretrained models, and surpasses SafeCoder by 15.8\% and 6.8\% respectively.
+We find that \toolS improves both security and functional correctness in code generation.
+On CWEBench, \toolS substantially improves secure code generation, giving a 28.5\% increase on average in secure ratio over the pre-trained models and outperforms SafeCoder by 12.6\%.
+On CWEval, \toolS achieves an increase of 157.3\% for CodeLlama-7B and 46.4\% for Mistral-7B in Func-Sec@1 over pretrained models, and significantly outperforms SafeCoder.